jamillydanielle/moodle-block_smartedu/README.md

 Current features
 --------

 - Summarizes lecture notes provided by the teacher in various [file formats](file-formats.md).
+Users can hide items from the plugin by using tag `smartedu-hide` in the resource settings.

 - Summarizes forum discussions.